krenjen/krenjen.github.io/index.md

 Welcome to my github page.
-Here you can information and links to projects I have completed.
+Here you can find information and links to projects I have completed.